michael-milette/moodle-local_contact/README.md

 Big thank you to the following contributors.
 (Please let me know if I forgot to include you in the list):

 * geoffreyvanwyk: Fixed links in the documenation (2023).
+* alexmorrisnz: Add support for an attachment (2023).
 * HirotoKagotani: Use the system-wide setting for fullname display (2021).
 * kmoouni: Option to restrict usage of the plugin to logged in users (2017).